phievo/phievo/docs/source/installation.rst

 Test your installation
 ~~~~~~~~~~~~~~~~~~~~~~

-To test that everything works properly, we recommand that you run an
+To test that everything works properly, we recommend that you run an
 example simulation.
 Several examples of simulations are stored in the
 `github
 repository <https://github.com/phievo/phievo/tree/master/Examples>`__